oracle-livelabs/oic/oic-gen3/experiential/get-started-rpa/test-robot/test-robot.md

-# Run end-to-end demo
+# Test Robot

 ## Introduction

-This demo lab will walk you through the steps to associate the robot with an environment pool, activate the robot, and then test the robot.
+This demo lab will walk you through the steps to associate the robot with an environment pool, activate the robot, and then run the robot.

 Estimated Time: 10 minutes